Resume for Carpenter

 In your cover letter:

-- Include relevant experience or qualifications that make you an ideal candidate for the carpentry job.
+- Include relevant experience or qualifications that make you a good candidate for the carpentry job.

 Summary